Quantum Walks can Unitarily Represent Random Walks on Finite Graphs: Quantum walks as non-homogeneous random walks

 Furthermore, it is intuitive that there exists a time-dependent unitary operator $Q(t): \hilb_W \to \hilb_W$ capable of matching the time evolution of states respecting Equation \ref{eq:norm_cond} such that

 for every instant $t$.
-From the geometric perspective, unitary evolution is nothing more than a self-mapping of the complex unit hyper-sphere.
-Unitary operators are norm preserving, performing rotations on the vectors of a given Hilbert space.
-Since all state vectors compliant with Equation \ref{eq:norm_cond} are unitary, there has to exist at least one unitary transformation $Q(t)$ satisfying Equation \ref{eq:evo_q}.
+Unitary operators are norm preserving and any unit vector in a Hilbert space can be mapped to any other unit vector in the same space through the application of a unitary operator.
+Since all state vectors compliant with \eqref{eq:norm_cond} are unitary, there has to exist at least one unitary transformation $Q(t)$ satisfying \eqref{eq:evo_q}.
 Following this argument, it is necessary to show that there exists an operator satisfying

 for every instant $t$, where $S$ and $W$ respect the graph under consideration.